 The Virginia Department of Wildlife Resources (DWR) manages Virginia's wildlife and inland fish, provides educational opportunities for boating, fishing and hunting.
 They also set regulations for hunting and fishing and sell licenses.
 Wildlife biologists are available to assist landowners with developing wildlife management plans.
-Contact a regional biologist or call their central office at 804/367-1000 for assistance.
+Contact a Private Lands Biologist or call their central office at 804/367-1000 for assistance.

 The Virginia Department of Conservation & Recreation (VDCR) manages Virginia's 35 State Parks and 4 undeveloped parks.
 Many parks have activities scheduled throughout the year.
 They also manage 54 natural areas.
 In addition, VDCR administers the Dam Safety Act, 24 Scenic River segments, Adopt-A-Stream Program, and the Land Conservation Office and the Natural Heritage Program.
 Visit their website or call their central office at 804/786-1712 for assistance.